openupm/openupm-cli/README.md

 - using token (recommended): a server-generated string for the grant of access and publishing rights.
 - using basic authentication: the `username:password` pair (base64 encoded) is stored to authenticate with the server on each request.

+After login, all openupm-cli commands will use `.upmconfig.toml` configuration to authenticate with your private scoped registry.

 #### Using token

 ```